matthieuSolente/email-darkmode/README.md

 - :x: iPhone 12 iOS 14 (force dark)
 - :x: iPhone 12 - Gmail iOS 14 (dark)
 -  :x: iPhone SE dark - Outlook
--
-It's working on Mac OS so on Mac OS Monterrey, Big Sur, Mojave so you will have the white image.
-The background won't change so here Remi adds a wrapping div with the "email-dark-background" class to change the background color.

 In the html:
 ```